 Skip to Main Content

-Structural loads influence thermal behavior: fluids affect performance, and control strategies depend on accurate system level models.
-This applies across pumps, HVAC units, compressors, motors, power generation equipment.
+Hydraulic Loads influence structural and electrical behavior.
+Fluids affect system efficiency and control strategies depend on accurate system level models.
+This applies across pumps, motors, drives, cables and power generation equipment.

-This session demonstrates how multiphysics and multi-domain VVUQ helps teams predict system-level efficiency, reduce redesign loops, and improve.
+This session demonstrates how to develop and integrate Multiphysics system models and how parametric analysis and VVUQ helps teams predict system level efficiency, reduce redesign loops and evaluate system performance.

 Date: April 14, 2026